eecs489staff/a1-sockets-mininet/README.md

 The primary mode for testing should be using Mininet.
 You should complete [Part 1](#part1) of this assignment before attempting that.

 The autograder will be released about halfway through the assignment.
 Instructions for submission are [here](#submission-instr).
 It is not meant to be your primary source of testing/debugging, but is rather intended for you to see your overall progress.
 You are free to use `spdlog::debug` to output debug logs, but you should not output any `error` or `info` logs not specified in this specification.

+### Tips

+1. A capital 'B' refers to bytes; a lowercase 'b' refers to bits.
+For instance, $5 MB = 40 Mb$, as 1 byte = 8 bits.
+Due to convention, network bandwidth is usually measured in some sort of bits-per-second (e.g. megabits per second, gigabits per second).
+On the other hand, data size is typically measured in bytes (e.g. megabytes, kilobytes).
+2. The prefixes *kilo*, *mega*, and *giga* refer to base-10 prefixes; to refer to base-2 prefixes, we would use *kibi*, *mebi*, *gibi*.
+3. Pay attention to socket code!
+The send function does not necessarily send everything you ask it to; see the discussion code and the man page for details.

+### FAQ
+1. **Why don't we need to worry about dropped packets here?** Dropped packets are not a concern because we are using TCP sockets, which takes care of reliable, in-order packet delivery for us.
+We will learn how to implement our own reliable transport protocol in Project 3!
+2. [This section will be updated as questions arise]

 <a name="part4"></a>
 ## Part 4: Measurements in Mininet